NetApp/FSxN-Samples/Solutions/EKS-logs-to-ELK/README.md

 ```
 You should see the log on fluent-bit stdout log:
 ```
-kube.logs.eks-sample-linux-deployment-858b788c8-mrl6l.access.log: [[1705914980.701605366, {}], {"log"=>"this is my first log"}]
+$ kubectl logs daemonset/fluent-bit -n vector | grep "this is" kube.logs.eks-sample-linux-deployment-858b788c8-mrl6l.access.log: [[1705914980.701605366, {}], {"log"=>"this is my first log"}]
 ```
 ## Author Information